theopn/theopn.github.io/content/about.md

 List of programming languages I am proficient in, ordered by the approximate lines of code I have written:

-- Java: working as a TA and a content dev for a Java OOP class means I have done almost two years of Java class homework.
+- Java: working as a TA and a content dev for a Java OOP class means I have done almost two years of Java homework.
     Java is the first language I have ever learned, I loved it passionately for some time, and now we hate each other.
 - LaTeX: All my academic writings (homework, review materials, etc.) are in LaTeX.
     And before you say it, yes it is Turing complete: